resero-labs/docker-utils/README.md

     In this directory tree there should be one sub-directory for each unique docker container type that is desired.
     Each of these sub-directories would contain the `Dockerfile` that will be used to create the image as well as any source specific to that image.
-2) Use versioneer for project versioning.
+2) Use versioneer for project versioning (Optional).

     As part of the image build, a file, `_version.py.bld`, will be generated and placed at the project root.
 A `Dockerfile` can add that file to the image on creation to prevent the need for including the .git directory tree in the container context (usually quite expensive).
-3) Create a docker/base directory to make use of built in external dependency isolation
+3) Create a docker/base directory to make use of built in external dependency isolation (optional)

     This capability supports environments where a docker build isn't able to access external dependencies (Docker Hub, pypi, etc.), for instance a server in a "locked-down" environment.
 A base image can be defined to isolate any